omnigres/rfc/rfc-0001/README.md

 # ...
 ```

-This file captures which changes were found between parent migration and the current one.
+This file captures which changes were found between parent revision and the current one.
 This is important for tracking
 purposes (and avoidance of implicitness), but also lets us get to a very interesting point:

-However, we do a migration, we now have a precisely defined "change" test that we can use to make sure that the
+However, when do a migration for a revision, we now have a precisely defined "change" test that we can use to make sure that the
 migration script has led to the original desired schema.

 #### Re-interpreting diffs